Close Menu

 Health and Medical Concerns

 Visitors to Giza should also be aware of the health and medical concerns associated with traveling to Egypt.
 The country has a high incidence of diseases such as hepatitis A and typhoid fever, and visitors should take precautions to avoid contracting these illnesses.
-(See Also: Is Bangui Safe to Visit?
+(See Also: Is North Carolina Safe to Visit?
 A Traveler’s Guide)

 Vaccinations and Medications